cqhudson/vimconfig/readme.md

 To use the config, either download the repo and place the `.vimrc` file into your home directory, or add it's contents to your own .vimrc file.

 - The config should be located at `~\.vimrc`.
 This translates to `C:\Users\Name` on Windows systems.
 So on a Windows machine you would save your .vimrc file to `C:\Users\Name\.vimrc`

+## Plugins

+- `vim-ps1` version 2.9 -- used for PowerShell syntax highlighting